fredrikskatland/osint_comments/README.md

 ## Project Overview

-The OSINT Comments project consists of two main components:
+The OSINT Comments project consists of three main components:

 1. **OSINT Comments Core** - A framework for analyzing and processing comments
 2. **E24 Crawler** - A web crawler for collecting articles from e24.no
+3. **Web Interface** - A FastAPI backend and Vue.js frontend for easy interaction

 These components work together to create a pipeline for collecting, analyzing, and storing comments from online sources.